gschup/ggrs/examples/README.md

 ## BoxGame

-BoxGame is a very basic two-player example with each player controlling a coloured box.
+BoxGame is a very basic 2-4 player game example with each player controlling a coloured box.
 There is no real game, just movement with ice physics.
-Optionally, you can specify one spectator.
+Optionally, you can specify spectators.

 - W to accelerate forwards
 - S to accelerate backwards
 - A to turn left
 - D to turn right

-An emergent side effect of my shoddy window handling: You can simulate network interruptions by dragging and holding the window in order to stop it from processing events.

 ### Important Disclaimer - Determinism